 - If you ride tubeless, you can simply repair the tire from the outside using a Tubeless Repair Kit.
-If the hole is too big for a plug / lace or if there is a dent in the rim so there is not enough sealing between tire and rim, you can place a tube as described above.
+If the puncture is too big for a plug/string or if there is a dent in the rim so there is not enough sealing between tire and rim, you can place a tube as described above.

-- Usually I choose to directly place the spare inner tube and to take the flat inner tube with you.
-You can then stick it yourself later or have it repaired professionally at a tire repair workshop.
-Especially in the countries outside Europe, almost every street corner of these repair shops can be found where they repair the tire professionally for a small amount using heat and vulcanizing rubber.
+- Usually I choose to directly place the spare tube and to take the flat tube with me.
+This way you can then fix it yourself later or have it repaired professionally at a tire repair workshop.
+Especially in the countries outside Europe, a tire repair shop can be found on almost every street where they repair the tire professionally for a small amount using heat and vulcanizing rubber.

-As said before: A flat tire usually comes at awkward moments, first practice at your leisure in your garage, living room or garden.
+As said before: A flat tire usually comes at bad timing, first practice at your leisure in your garage, living room or garden.
 That saves a lot of frustration later on the side of the road.